 Over the last several years, I have experimented with several different types and brands of holsters and I’ve found a few that stand out for the active concealed carrier.

 My first consideration when looking at holsters is where the holster was made.
 There are endless numbers of holster manufacturers, from stateside to China, all jockeying for concealed carriers’ attention and, of course, the hard-earned dollars in our pockets.
 I believe in and invest in my country, so I always try to buy American-made products first.
-Don’t get me wrong: The Italians make some outstanding holsters and some Asian countries sell cheap with somewhat fair quality, but somehow telling my gun-toting buddies, “I bought it in China,” quickly loses its luster.
+Don’t get me wrong: The Italians make some outstanding holsters and some Asian countries sell cheap with somewhat fair quality, but somehow telling my gun-toting buddies, “I bought it from China,” quickly loses its luster.

 Crossfire The Undercover